×

 Múlafossur Waterfall

-The Múlafossur waterfall is one of the Faroe Islands’ clichés and a must-see.
-Whether you’re looking for dramatic scenery, a sunset addict or a fan of long exposure landscape photography, this is the place for you.
+The Múlafossur waterfall is one the most famous landscape photography location in the Faroe Islands.
+Whether you’re looking for dramatic scenery, a sunset addict or a fan of long exposure, this is the place for you.
 You can easily return several times during your stay.

 How to get there